 Horry County has targeted significant resources within the low-income areas described in the plan.
 It is intended that resources will spur redevelopment efforts in target areas, increasing capital investments, services, affordable residences, and re-envisioning of communities.
 The tourism industry is vital to bringing in jobs to the region; however, low-wage service industry jobs can contribute to the prevalence of poverty, especially if they are seasonal.
-The SC Department of Employment & Workforce (SCDEW) reports that 34.0% of Horry County's workforce is employed in Accommodations, Food Services, and Retail.
+The SC Department of Employment & Workforce (SCDEW) reports that 41.7% of Horry County's workforce is employed in Accommodations, Food Services, and Retail.
 According to the ACS, the median household income in Horry County is \$50,704 (2019 5-Year ACS).

 The Horry County Comprehensive Plan, "Imagine 2040", assesses the health of the County's economy, which is dependent on the hospitality and retail industries.
 These sectors are reliant upon the national economy and the availability of disposable income.
 As the COVID-19 pandemic demonstrates, major economic events can seriously impact the sustainability of the regional economy.
 Approximately 16,411 initial unemployment claims were made regionally in the first two weeks (as of 3/28/20) after the COVID-19 emergency declaration (SCDEW).
 95,910 initial unemployment claims were made statewide during that time, with the region accounting for 17%.
-The impact from the pandemic can still be seen in the county, as unemployment remains at 6.1% (SC DEW, 1/26/21).
 Diversification of employment sectors is critical for the long-term health of the County's economy and its ability to weather economic events.
 This goal can be achieved through the development of high-quality industrial land and building products that have the capability of attracting new and expanding businesses to new sectors, such as light industrial and manufacturing.